Access to/Sharing of Personal Health Information (PHI) and the Use of Health Home Consents #HH0009

 1. DOH 5204 - Withdrawal of Release of Educational Records

-The DOH 5204 is used to withdraw consent to release educational records (which includes Early Intervention Program records) for children and adolescents who have been enrolled in a HH.
-In addition to the time of disenrollment from the Health Home program, a request to withdraw a release of educational records can occur at any time during the child/adolescent's enrollment.
+The DOH 5204is used to withdraw consent to release educational records (which includes Early Intervention Program records) for children and youths who have been enrolled in a HH.
+In addition to the time of disenrollment from the Health Home program, a request to withdraw a release of educational records can occur at any time during the child/youth's enrollment.
 Withdrawal of consent for release of educational records for children under age 18 must be provided by the parent, guardian or legally authorized representative.
 Withdrawal of consent for release of educational records for those aged 18 and over must be provided by the individual.

 There are situations that warrant the completion of a new consent form(s).
-HH/CMAs must assure that the correct consent form(s) is completed and signed by the member, and that providers and others listed in the consent form are notified accordingly.
-Reasons for obtaining new consent include, but are not limited to when the following occurs:
+HH/CMAs assures that the correct consent form(s) is completed and signed by the member, and that providers and others listed in the consent form are notified accordingly.
+Reasons for obtaining new consent include, but are not limited to when the following occurs if:

-• if the child/adolescent turns 18 years old, only if he/she did not previously consent for him/herself;
+• the child/youth turns 18 years old, (if he/she did not previously consent for him/herself);

-• if the child/adolescent changes from foster care to non-foster care or non-foster care to foster care;
+• the child/youth changes from foster care to non-foster care or non-foster care to foster care;

-• if the child/adolescent under age 18 gets married, becomes pregnant or becomes a parent;
+• the child/youth under age 18 gets married, becomes pregnant, becomes a parent, or meets the Homeless Youth criteria;

 • the consenter for children under 18 years of age changes;